puppeteer/puppeteer/docs/api.md

 #### elementHandle.tap()
 - returns: <[Promise]> Promise which resolves when the element is successfully tapped.
 Promise gets rejected if the element is detached from DOM.

-This method scrolls element into view if needed, and then uses [touchScreen.tap](#touchscreentapx-y) to tap in the center of the element.
+This method scrolls element into view if needed, and then uses [touchscreen.tap](#touchscreentapx-y) to tap in the center of the element.
 If the element is detached from DOM, the method throws an error.

 #### elementHandle.uploadFile(...filePaths)